Verizon/funnel/README.md

 }

 ````
-With this in your application, and assuming you are developing locally, once running you will be able to access [http://127.0.0.1:5775/](http://127.0.0.1:5775/) in your local web browser.
+With this in your application, and assuming you are developing locally, once running you will be able to access [http://127.0.0.1:5775/](http://127.0.0.1:5775/) in your local web browser, where the index page will give you a list of available resources and descriptions of their function.

-### More docs to come:

-* talk about streaming
-* transducers (logically)
-* diagram?